samyakpadwekar/Java_backend/Spring boot/Readme.md

 ### 15. What are the different things that are defined in Starter Parent?
 - Starter Parent defines the Spring Boot version, plugin configurations, and common dependencies.
 It ensures that all Starter projects have compatible versions and configurations.

-### 16. How does Spring Boot enforce common dependency management for all its Starter projects?
+### 16. What is Depenednecy management?How does Spring Boot enforce common dependency management for all its Starter projects?
+- Spring Boot dependency management is used to manage dependencies and configuration automatically without you specifying the version for any of that dependencies.
 - Spring Boot enforces common dependency management by specifying a version for all dependencies in the Parent POM.
 This ensures that all Starter projects use the same versions of Spring Boot and related libraries.

 ### 17. What is Spring Initializer?